-Customers aren't just buying technology-they're buying an experience.
-And they want an experience that lasts longer than the initial transaction.
-After all, buying technology isn't like buying a pair of shoes.
+Buying from an industrial manufacturer isn't like buying a pair of shoes.
 Your customers don't just walk away with a product and that's the end of it.
-Their purchase is just the beginning of the relationship.
+Their purchase is just the beginning of a relationship that may involve installation, training and support, replacement parts, reorders of consumables, and more.
+These relationships can last years, involve many people, and be extremely complex.